Yara-ib/Portfolio-Project/README.md

 ### Main Roles:
 Users || Bloggers || Service Providers || Admins
 ### Basic Features for all Roles:
-* Sign Up, Sign In, Access their Profile Page &  Update Profile Page.
+* Sign Up, Sign In, Access their Profile Page & Update it.

 ### Unique Features For Each Role:
 #### 1. Users
 ##### Market Section:
-* Getting list of products or using filter.
+* Getting list of all Products or by using different filters.
 * Make Orders & Add Reviews on Products.
 * Add, get all Orders or by Id.